 No skills are required – You do not need to be a marketing expert to become an affiliate.
 As an entrepreneur, you can learn about affiliate marketing along the way

 Minimal effort – Once your website is up and running, you may require using less time to update the site while some do not even need to be updated and still bring in a lot of sales.

 17) Channel marketing

 This marketing tool focuses on selling goods and services through distributors or resellers.
 It is an effective campaign, especially in a B2B environment.
 When selling your products through a network of partners, it is important to note that you are making two-part sales.
 First, you must persuade the channel partner to work with you.
-And the second sale is the consumer.
-A good channel marketing must address the needs of the key stakeholders otherwise you risk making declining sales.
+The second sale is the consumer.
+A good channel marketing must address the needs of the key stakeholders.
+Otherwise, you risk making declining sales.

 18) Drip marketing